Edwin Jackson enters the free-agent pool this winter with a chance to make history.

-Albers signed a two-year deal with his eighth franchise, the Brewers, earlier this offseason.
-The 35-year-old was very good for the Nationals in 2017, posting a 1.62 ERA and 9.3 strikeouts per nine innings in 63 appearances.
+Albers signed a two-year deal with his eighth franchise, the Brewers, prior to 2018.
+The 35-year-old struggled with Milwaukee, posting a 7.34 ERA over 34 apperances, but was very good for the Nationals in '17 when he compiled a 1.62 ERA and 9.3 strikeouts per nine innings in 63 appearances.
 Prior to his lone season with Washington, Albers pitched for the Astros, Orioles, Red Sox, D-backs, Indians and White Sox.

 Mat Latos, RHP, free agent: 8

 Latos has made only 20 MLB appearances since 2016 (15 starts).
 Most recently, he made three starts and posted a 6.60 ERA for the Blue Jays in 2017 before being sent to Triple-A Buffalo and later released.